-In case an asylum seeker is from a safe country of origin, it is presumed that they have no well-founded fear of persecution nor a risk of treatment contrary to Article 3 ECHR.
-However, the IND has to assess in every individual case whether, based on the applicant’s statements, this country is indeed safe for the asylum seeker.
+In case an asylum applicant is from a safe country of origin, it is presumed that they have no well-founded fear of persecution nor a risk of treatment contrary to Article 3 ECHR.
+However, the IND has to assess in every individual case whether, based on the applicant’s statements, this country is indeed safe for the asylum applicant.
 In other words, the IND must consider whether the authorities of the applicants’ country of origin, in practice, comply with their obligations under the relevant human rights treaties.

-Should it become clear during the Track 2 procedure that the asylum seeker might have a well-founded fear for persecution in their country of origin (for example because of their sexual orientation), more thorough assessment by the IND is required.
+Should it become clear during the Track 2 procedure that the asylum applicant might have a well-founded fear for persecution in their country of origin (for example because of their sexual orientation), more thorough assessment by the IND is required.
 As a result, the asylum request is further assessed in Track 4.
-Switching from Track 2 to Track 4 may also occur when there is medical evidence, demonstrating that the asylum seeker is vulnerable and in need of special procedural guarantees.
+Switching from Track 2 to Track 4 may also occur when there is medical evidence, demonstrating that the asylum applicant is vulnerable and in need of special procedural guarantees.

 List of safe countries of origin